This is the extravagant £630m ($1bn) home built by a billionaire Indian tycoon to house his family-of-four in Mumbai.

 The vast building is constructed from glass, steel and tiles and also features a four-storey hanging garden which is designed to keep the interior cooler in summer and warmer in the winter.

 According to Forbes magazine, Mr Ambani is worth £18billion.
-He is the richest man in India and the fourth richest in the world.
+He is the richest man in

 The interior of the property, on